Skip to main content

 StatusDescriptionTerminal (status cannot be reversed)

 PENDINGThis status is attached when an order has just been created and has not yet been validated.
-Additionally, another reason is that the listing time has not yet begun.No
+Additionally, another reason is that the order time has not yet begun.No

 ACTIVEThe order has passed all validation requirements and can be filled (purchased) by a user.
 A partially filled order will remain ACTIVE until it is fully filled.No